patosai/chrometab/README.md

 Everytime you open a new tab, a randomly selected news source is chosen, and news from that source is put in the news column.

 ### Setup
-You will need to get two free API keys - one from NewsAPI, and the other from OpenWeatherMap.
+You will need to get two free API keys - one from NewsAPI, and the other from Weather Underground.
 Put them in `js/json/secrets.json`.

 ### Development
 `npm start` to build the package, most of which is in `extension/`.